-COURSE NAME/ COURSE LEVEL COURSE CODE DESCRIPTION PRE-REQUISITES GRADE LEVEL(S) UNIT CREDIT Environmental Studies 326100CW Students will study the ecosystem of the Earth including man's impact on the planet and the long-term effects of man's actions.
-Topics covered include: acid rain; the greenhouse effect; energy sources; water, air, and soil pollution; human population; global warming; and weather.
+COURSE NAME/ COURSE LEVEL COURSE CODE DESCRIPTION PRE-REQUISITES GRADE LEVEL(S) UNIT CREDIT Chemistry Honors 323101HW This course is designed for college-bound students with an emphasis on those students who wish to pursue a degree in the sciences and engineering.
+Students will be required to use critical thinking as they explain periodicity of elements, quantum mechanics.
+Stoichiometry, gases, aqueous equilibria and thermodynamics in both qualitative terms.
+Emphasis is placed on quantitative analysis of laboratory experiments.
+Stoichiometry Recommendation.
+9-12 1 Environmental Studies 326100CW Students will study the ecosystem of the Earth including man's impact on the planet and the long-term effects of man's actions.
+Topics covered include: acid rain; greenhouse effect; energy sources; water, air, and soil pollution; human population; global warming; and weather.
 The South Carolina Commission on Higher Education does not accept this beginning level course taken prior to Biology or Chemistry for college admission.
 None 9-12 1 Biology 2 CP 322202CW Biology II is a full year in depth study of the major concepts of biology.
-The course focuses on the correlation between structure and function starting at molecular level and up to level of organism; genetics and evolution; interaction between organism and environment.
-This course is supplemented with required laboratory components corresponding with the material studied in class.
+The course focuses con correlation between structure and function starting at molecular level and up to level of organism; genetics and evolution; interaction between organism and environment.
+This course is supplemented with required laboratory component corresponding with the material studied in class.
 Chemistry 1, Biology 1, and Science teacher recommendation 9-12 1 Anatomy & Physiology Honors 326300HW This honors-level course is an in-depth study of human anatomy and physiology covering cellular level as well as body system level.
 This course is designed for students pursuing a health-related career.
-Students enrolled in this class will be required to work with more intensity and at a deeper level.
+Students enroll in this class will be required to work with more intensity and at a deeper level.
 Biology I, Chemistry 1 (85% or higher), and a Science teacher recommendation.
+11-12 1

-11-12 1 AP Environmental Science 327700AW AP Environmental Science provides a broad background in Environmental Studies and is designed to be the equivalent of a one-semester introductory Environmental Science course.
+COURSE NAME/ COURSE LEVEL COURSE CODE DESCRIPTION PRE-REQUISITES GRADE LEVEL(S) UNIT CREDIT AP Environmental Science 327700AW AP Environmental Science provides a broad background in Environmental Studies and is designed to be the equivalent of a one-semester introductory Environmental Science course.
 The course prepares students to take the AP Environmental Science Exam in the spring.
 Students passing the exam have the opportunity to earn college credit at most of the nation's colleges and universities, with most schools granting credit for AP Exam scores of 3 or higher (out of a possible 5).
 85 or higher in both Honors Biology and Honors Chemistry.
 Demonstrated ability to write well and think critically.
 9-12 1 Dual- Enrollment: Biology 101 322500EW This is a college course offered through Piedmont Technical College.
 This course is the first of a sequence introducing biology.
 Topics include the scientific method, basic biochemistry, cell structure and function, cell physiology, cell reproduction and development, Mendelian Genetics, population genetics, natural selection, evolution and ecology.
 Prerequisite: ENG 100, RDG 100, A & P Honors, MAT 101 or MAT 152, or appropriate placement scores 12 1 Dual- Enrollment: Biology 102 322600EW This is a continuation of introductory biology, which includes classification of organisms and structural and functional considerations of all kingdoms (particularly major phyla as well as viruses).
 Vertebrate animals and vascular plants are emphasized.
 Prerequisite: BIO 102 12 1